crossplane/crossplane/design/design-doc-template-stacks-experience.md

     # This is a particular CRD which is being configured.
 When the
     # controller sees an object of this type, it will do something.
     wordpressinstance.wordpress.samples.stacks.crossplane.io:
-      # This is a top-level object to namespace hook configurations.
+      # This is a top-level object to group hook configurations.
       # There can be hooks for multiple different types of events.
       hooks:
         # Post create is triggered after an instance is created